gsingers/search_engineering/README.md

 Our basic setup will be to run the Gitpod dockerfile (published as `gsingers/search_engineering` on Docker Hub, with the appropriate networking and volume mounts to provide a standard dev environment while also allowing for local file editing.

-1. Create a "parent" directory somewhere on your filesystem, such as `~/projects/corise/search_engineering` and change into that directory
+1. Create a "parent" directory somewhere on your local filesystem, such as `~/projects/corise/search_engineering` and change into that directory
    2. Git clone this repository underneath that directory
    3. `mkdir datasets`
 2. Run docker by attaching volumes for the repo and the dataset: